makaylamcadoo/COMP-1210-Fundamentals-of-Computing/Module 1/README.md

 This module is an intro to code.
-The activity and instructions to the project are in this module.
+The activity, project, and instructions to the project are provided.